Rickback68/art_bistro/READme.md

 ### CSS Validation
 The website's CSS was checked for accuracy using the W3C Jigsaw CSS Validation Service.
-Although a few human factor errors that were corrected it passsed without any errors.

 ![alt text](docs/validation-tests/w3c_validation/w3c_css_approved.png)

-### Accessibility and Performance
+### Performance and Accessibility

-#### Accessibility

-- Google Lighthouse in Google Chrome Developer Tools was used to test the accessibilty of the website.
-Please see screenshots below for shared results.

 #### Performance

-- Google Lighthouse was also used to test the performance of the website with success.
-Please see screenshots below for shared results.
+- Google Lighthouse was used to test the performance of the website with success.

 Index html